elisab0/sparseWishartmix/README.md

 ## Analysis and Visualization

 The R script includes code for visualizing F1 scores, MSE, ARI, and shrinkage values across simulations.
 The generated plots help analyze the algorithm's performance under different scenarios.

+# Functional Connectivity Analysis README

+This repository contains R code for the analysis of functional connectivity in brain networks based on fMRI data.
+The analysis includes the creation of heatmaps and binary matrices representing connectivity strength and range.

+## Heatmap Analysis - White Fibers

+### Average Connectivity Matrix

+The average connectivity matrix (`D_average`) is calculated across multiple scans, excluding empty matrices.
+The heatmap visualizes the strength of connections using a color scale.
+Additionally, a binary matrix (`D_binary`) is generated based on a threshold to distinguish between fibers and no fibers.

+### Binary Connectivity Matrix

+The binary connectivity matrix represents a simplified view of connections, classifying them as present or absent.
+The heatmap displays this binary matrix, aiding in the identification of connected regions.

+### Connectivity Statistics

+Statistics on the number of connections for each region are computed, including mean and quantiles.
+Regions with a low number of connections are identified.

+## Heatmap Analysis - fMRI Data

+### Average Functional Connectivity Matrix

+Similar to the white fibers analysis, the average functional connectivity matrix (`W_average`) is created from multiple scans, excluding empty matrices.
+The heatmap displays the strength of functional connections.

+### Range Matrix

+A range matrix (`W_range`) categorizes connectivity values into five ranges.
+The heatmap visualizes these ranges, providing insights into the variability of functional connectivity across regions.

+### Connectivity Statistics

+Statistics on the distribution of connections within each range are computed and displayed.

+## Shrinkage Values Distribution

+The distribution of shrinkage values used in the partitioning algorithm is visualized.
+The code uses a custom color palette to represent different connectivity strengths.

+## Additional Information

+- The analysis focuses on the first scan, as the second scan is available for a limited number of subjects.

+- Ensure that the required R packages are installed before running the code.
+- The data are available in the files: DTI-connectome.RData and fMRI-connectome.RData